Your Guide to Terpenes in Cannabis

 These are the monoterpenes, and they all have the molecular formula C10H16.
 There are many different monoterpenes with different aromas, flavors and properties – the only thing that distinguishes them is that their atoms arrange themselves in subtly different ways!

-Next, there are other groups of terpenes that contain a greater number of isoprene units.
+Next, there are other groups of terpenes that contain a higher number of isoprene units.
 Sesquiterpenes are the next group – they have three isoprene units, and the formula C15H24.

 There are also diterpenes, sesterterpenes, triterpenes, and so on, all with increasing multiples of isoprene units.
 But as monoterpenes and sesquiterpenes are by far the most abundant types of terpenes in cannabis, that’s what we’ll focus on in this article.